examples/numbers.pl in the Math-PlanePath sources for a

 L as tree.

-k=3 as points or tree lines
+k=3 as points and tree lines

 k=4 and k=5 as points

-Stern Sequence", Integers 2011,
+Integers 2011,

 online at ejcnt.

-With divisor_type="all" or "proper".
+With divisor_type="all" and "proper".
 See

 First few points to show the shape.